Komil Allamjonov

-Komil Ismoilovich Allamjonov (born September 18, 1984) is an Uzbek entrepreneur, free speech advocate, and media reformist.
-His best known projects include TV channel Milliy TV, driving school Avtotest Report and Driving Examination Centers across Uzbekistan.
-Komil Allamjonov served as Press Secretary to President Shavkat Mirziyoyev from 2017 to 2018 and as Director of the Agency for Information and Mass Communications (AIMC) from 2018 to 2020.
+Komil Ismoilovich Allamjonov (born September 18, 1984) is an Uzbek entrepreneur, public official and media reformist.
+His entrepreneurial undertakings include the TV channel Milliy TV, the driving school Avtotest Report and Driving Examination Centers across Uzbekistan.
+Allamjonov served as press secretary to President Shavkat Mirziyoyev from 2017 to 2018 and as Director of the Agency for Information and Mass Communications (AIMC) from 2018 to 2020.
 Allamjonov has been credited with advancing media liberalization in Uzbekistan during his public tenure.

+In November 2025, Allamjonov was appointed Special Envoy and Representative of the Presidential Administration (PA) in the United States.

 Early life and education

 Komil Allamjonov was born on September 18, 1984, in Tashkent, Uzbekistan, to a mechanic father and nurse mother.
 In his 2021 book Allamjonov's Fault, he recounts early entrepreneurial efforts, including selling cotton candy at age 13.
 He graduated with a bachelor's degree in Television and Radio Directing from the Tashkent State Institute of Arts and Culture in 2006 and earned a second bachelor's degree in economics from the Tashkent State Economic University in 2010.